rontarrant/gtkDcoding/docs/_posts/2019-05-17-0036-file-open-dialogs.md

 ---
-title: 0036 – Dialogs II - Opening a Single File
+topic: dialog
 layout: post
 description: How to retrieve a single filename using a GTK FileChooserDialog - a D-language tutorial.
 author: Ron Tarrant

 ---

-## 0036 – Dialogs II - Openning a Single File
+## 0036 – Dialogs II - Opening a Single File

 Today we’re working with a more useful dialog, one that opens a file.